kvalle/schmansible/bloggpost/choosing-a-framework.md

 There are basically three different models to choose between: *pull*, *push via master*, and *masterless push*.
 Your specific needs will determine which model is right for you, and in turn which framework you should consider using.

+Your choice of a model will also affect what software you will have to install where.
+Some of the models requires you to have a dedicated master node, and some requires you to have some agent pre-installed on the servers.
+Some requires only an SSH key on the node.
+Some requires Python or Ruby to run.
+This is all extra complexity, and you should think about whether you really need it.

 ### The pull model

 ![Diagram of pull model](choosing/models/pull.jpg)